-What is Debt to Income Ratio (DTI)?
+What is A Debt to Income Ratio (DTI)?

 The Debt to Income Ratio (DTI) is a personal finance measure that compares an individual’s total monthly debt payments to their gross monthly income.
 It is used by lenders to assess an individual’s ability to manage monthly payments and repay debts.
 The DTI ratio is a crucial factor in determining creditworthiness when applying for loans, mortgages, or other forms of credit.